victoriapurwo/cse15l-lab-reports/lab-report-3.md

 *[Source](https://www.example.com)*

 1. ```-type f``` specifies that you want to look for regular files (all the file paths; the actual files and not the ones that are just directories).
 Regular files include common types of files, such as text files and script files.
 This can be useful when you just want to look for file paths and don't want to include all the directory names.
+In the command below I narrowed down the directory to find the files to only the 911report directory because the biomed directory has a very long list of files.
+However, if the command was ```$ find /home/docsearch/technical -type f``` instead, all the .txt files in 911report and biomed would be listed, and the technical, 911report, and biomed directories would not be listed.
+In the output below, all the files in 911report are .txt files so they are all listed.

 ```
 $ find /home/docsearch/technical/911report -type f